SAEONData/Open-Data-Platform/README.md

     vm.max_map_count=262144

-### Docker containers
+#### Docker containers

-    docker-compose -f metadata-services down
     docker-compose -f metadata-services build --no-cache
     docker-compose -f metadata-services up -d

+## Development

-## Local development
+### Local development environment setup

-A Docker Compose configuration for setting up a local development environment is provided in the `develop` subdirectory.
+A Docker Compose configuration is provided in the `develop` subdirectory, to assist with setting up a local development environment. _This is still a work in progress!_

-To use this, copy `.env.example` to `.env` and update values if necessary (the defaults should work fine for a standard setup).
+To use this, copy `.env.example` to `.env` and update the environment variable values as necessary.

 Next, initialise the Hydra DB: